 Keeping a Stress Diary can help you to become more aware of situations that cause you stress.
-You will want to record in the diary on a regular basis to get the most benefit.
+You will want to record in the diary regularly to get the most benefit.
 When you are stressed out, make a note in your diary of the time, place, people, and situation.
 Record the symptoms you experienced, such as nausea, raised pulse rate, or sweaty palms.
 Finally, report how well you handled the stressful event: did your reaction improve the situation, or did it make things worse?

-You can use your Stress Diary to understand your personal stress triggers and gradually learn to better handle or eliminate situations that cause you stress.
+You can use your Stress Diary to understand your stress triggers and gradually learn to better handle or eliminate situations that cause you stress.

 Walk in Nature